-Clearlite began from humble beginnings with Luke and Hobin in 1946 who started at a small premise on Great North Road manufacturing Perspex cabinet handles.
-By 1946 the company had widened their product range to include display stands, towel rails, fluted sugar bowls and car tail lights.
+Clearlite began from humble beginnings with Hobin & Luke in 1946, who started at a small basement premise on Great North Road manufacturing Perspex cabinet handles.
+By 1949 the company had widened their product range to include display stands, towel rails, fluted sugar bowls and car tail lights.

 Clearlite opened a new operation in Ponsonby and produced a wide variety of plastic products including skydomes, refrigerator door liners and firescreens.
 Soon after, Clearlite started producing vacuum formed polystyrene refrigerator doors – which won Clearlite a design award from the Plastics Institute of New Zealand.

 In this period Clearlite expanded to a staff of over 100 while the product range exhibited a remarkable variety of items including exhaust fans, neon signs, boat windscreens, car weathershields, ear tags and even injection-moulded animals.